Uniqcoda/money-app/README.md

 pip install Flask google-cloud-aiplatform python-dotenv
 ```

-2. Add the API keys and other environment variables to the .env file
+2. Create a new file named `.env`, under the root directory (main folder).
+Add the API keys and other environment variables to the .env file.
 ```
 PROJECT_NUMBER=0000000000
 LOCATION=europe-west4